liquidlight/typo3-module-data-listing/README.md

 ### Searchable columns

 Datatable listings provide a search box which can be configured to search only a specific set of field.
 Which fields can be searched is controlled by the `searchableColumns` property, which contains a comma delimited list of fields.
-You can mutate this value using the typoscript native list functions (`addToList`, .`removeFromList`, etc).
+You can mutate this value using typoscript's [value modification functions](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/Configuration/TypoScript/Syntax/Operators/Index.html#typoscript-syntax-syntax-value-modification).

 Example searchableColumns;
 ```